 Before wrapping up the vision and mission topic, I want to bring your attention to something.

-Let’s check out 2nomads’ mission one last time: Our mission is to empower music entrepreneurs to find their voice and communicate it to the world.
+Let’s check out 2nomads’ mission one last time: Our mission is to empower entrepreneurs to find their voice and communicate it to the world.

-It might sound a bit too broad, and you might wonder why we didn’t focus our mission on just music marketing.
+It might sound a bit too broad, and you might wonder why we didn’t focus our mission on just marketing.
 The answer to that is that we reserve ourselves the possibility of accomplishing it by any mean necessary.

-Nowadays it’s achieved through a series of services which includes music business consulting, branding and marketing.
+Nowadays it’s achieved through a series of services which includes business consulting, branding and marketing.
 However, who knows what new methodologies the future might bring?
 We want to be prepared to embrace new ways to help us fulfill our mission, be ready to change and endure the test of time.
 Have that in mind when finding your mission and vision.
 You might need to go deeper than you think.